Kirchoffs/c-plus-plus-details/general/rvalue/README.md

 - Built-in arrays and functions

 ### CV Qualifiers
+CV qualified: const & volatile

+valatile: the volatile qualifier is used to indicate that a variable may be changed by something outside the control of the program (e.g., hardware or another thread), so the compiler should not optimize reads or writes to it.
+For example, volatile int b; tells the compiler to always read the value from memory rather than relying on cached values.

 In C, rvalues never have cv-qualified types.
 Only lvalues do.
 In C++, on the other hand, class rvalues can have cv-qualified types, but built-in types (like int) can't.